Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 dbus daemon = *path* **(G)**

-> Sets the path to dbus-daemon binary used by the Spotlight feature.
+> Sets the path to dbus-daemon binary used to launch a private D-Bus for the LocalSearch backend.
 Can be used when the compile-time default path does not match the runtime environment.
 >
 > If support is compiled into Netatalk, you may alternatively use